Ravbug/TanksUnrealOld/README.md

 ## Compiling it yourself
 1. Ensure you have the software listed above installed on your computer.
 2. Clone this repository
-3. Open the project in Unreal
+3. Open the .uproject and compile now if it asks
-4. Press the compile button in the Unreal toolbar and hope it works.
 5. Play!

 ## Issues